WinnyTroy/Fingerprint-Recognition-Security-System/README.md

 Once the print information is stored in an accessible database, a  user's  prints  can  be  compared  whenever  the   system  is accessed.
 You  are  authenticated  when  both  the  stored  and user's  print  match.
 Finger  print  readers  use  this  uniqueness  to generate  a  code

--rarely  do  they  actually  use  the  full  print  for identification
+- rarely  do  they  actually  use  the  full  print  for identification

--based  on areas  where  print  lines  merge,  form, or loop like  the round "whirl" that  you can  find in the  middle
+- based  on areas  where  print  lines  merge,  form, or loop like  the round "whirl" that  you can  find in the  middle

 of all finger prints.
+- Fingerprint recognition is one of the best known and most widely used biometric technologies.
+Automated systems have been commercially available since the early 1970s, and at the time of our study, we found there were more than 75 fingerprint recognition technology companies.
+Until recently, fingerprint recognition was used primarily in law enforcement applications.
+Fingerprint recognition technology extracts features from impressions made by the distinct ridges on the fingertips.
+The fingerprints can be either flat or rolled.
+A flat print captures only an impression of the central area between the fingertip and the first knuckle; a rolled print captures ridges on both sides of the finger.

 ## FLOW CHART OF COMMANDS USED:
 Following were the commands being used: